anassal/asthma-inequalities-in-wales/README.md

-This is the source code for the study _"Impact of socioeconomic deprivation on asthma care and outcomes in Wales: a five-year national linked primary and secondary care cohort study_".
+This is the source code for the study:

+Alsallakh MA, Rodgers SE, Lyons RA, Sheikh A, Davies GA (2021) Association of socioeconomic deprivation with asthma care, outcomes, and deaths in Wales: A 5-year national linked primary and secondary care cohort study.
+PLoS Med 18(2): e1003497. https://doi.org/10.1371/journal.pmed.1003497